PurpleBooth/PurpleBooth.github.io/_posts/2014-02-23-php-vagrant-template.markdown

 So I finally got sick of creating new puppet for every PHP project I started.

-I created a template project to create a Centos 6.5 VM with PHP 5.5 installed.
+I created a [template project](https://github.com/PurpleBooth/vagrant-puppet-centos-6.5-php5.5-template) to create a Centos 6.5 VM with PHP 5.5 installed.
 Should help get new projects off the ground a little faster.
+Check it out [here](https://github.com/PurpleBooth/vagrant-puppet-centos-6.5-php5.5-template).

 Configuring
 -----------